thatoddshade/thatoddshade.github.io/content/posts/lovable-huggable-small.md

 I recently started looking for them, especially the the PENTAX, which, despite being the oldest one of the two, had been my favourite. \
-when I found them, they both uncharged, which is an issue that was quickly resolved by simply using the cables with which they originally came.
+when I found them, they were both uncharged, which is an issue that was quickly resolved by simply using the cables with which they originally came.

 {{ photo(src="/images/camera/nikon/DSCN0011.JPG", alt="a PENTAX Optio M60 digital camera held in portrait orientation in a hand", height="480") }}